 If the capacitive touchscreen is now responding accurately, if desired you can switch back to the previous touch profile.

-As noted in the user guide (manual) for the Mesa 2, the calibration tool in Microsoft Windows 10 may not work with the touchscreen on the Mesa 2.
+As noted in the user guide (manual) for the Mesa 2, the calibration tool in Microsoft Windows 10 will not work with the touchscreen on the Mesa 2.
 If this calibration tool is used, it may degrade touchscreen performance until a profile is loaded again as explained above.
 If loading or switching a touch profile does not fully resolve the issue, then you may need to re-open the Tablet PC Settings control panel applet to select the Reset button as shown below.

 Using a connected USB mouse, you can right-click on the bottom-left Start menu to select Device Manager > Human Interface Devices, right-click on "HID-compliant touch screen", select Disable, wait several second, and then repeat to Enable.
 You could possible also try Uninstall, but it can be difficult to re-install.